NS Basic/CE 7.0 Release Notes

 4. The line numbers on error messages when running on the device are 8 higher than in your actual listing.

-To keep the size down, not all files are included - but they're on the website.
+To keep the download size down, we have lots more stuff on the website.
 Check the Documentation and Support sections below for important help.

 NS Basic/CE Features